How to avoid repossession of your home

 How long is a repossession on your credit report?

-A repossession will affect your credit report.
-People often ask how long does a repossession stay on your credit score.
+A repossession will affect your credit score.
+People often ask how long does a repossession stay on your credit report.

 The amount of time repossessions stay on your credit report is seven years according to Experian.
 The seven years begin to run after the original delinquency date or first miss mortgage payment.

 A repossession can negatively impact your credit rating for the duration of the seven years, but that impact lessens over time.

 Having said that, if you are applying for credit or other contract outside of this seven year time limit and where this question is asked, you should consider declaring what happened.

 However, you may wish to seek independent advice on this point, as there are differing views on whether or not you have to declare spent CCJ’s or repossession orders.

 Help is at hand if you are worried about avoiding the repossession of your home

 The important thing to note: If you’re worried about how to avoid repossession of your home; Don’t ignore the problem…take action today and contact us here.